 The creation of the 3D virtual model of the patient organ involves the implementation of different filter and segmentation processes that accurately identify and label the regions of interest.
 The images are segmented to delineate the anatomical regions of interest that need to be included in the 3D visualization.
-The next step is to use computer-aided design modeling to create a 3D surface, similar to a mesh, of each region of interest, which is exported into an STL file format afterward.
+The next step is to use computer-aided design modeling to visualize a 3D surface, similar to a mesh, of each region of interest, which is exported into an STL file format afterward.

 In the next process, the pixelated appearance of the images is minimized by employing “marginal local smoothing.”
 Then contours are formed and overlaid onto the DICOM images, which ensure that all the anatomical structures can be viewed simultaneously and represented accurately.

 Once the 3D model is formed, it can be easily explored in an immersive and interactive environment.
 The virtual 3D model comes with different statistics, measurements, and analysis that provide radiologists and surgeons detailed information about the patient’s physical anatomy.